kribesk/k8s-lab-setup/lab_report/36-coreos.md

 ### What is it?

-CoreOS is a linux distribution adapted to be used as an OS for a cluster node, particularly the cluster managed by kubernetes platforms and using docker container approach.
+CoreOS is a Linux distribution adapted to be used as an OS for a cluster node, particularly the cluster managed by kubernetes platforms and using docker container approach.

 CoreOS distribution differs from classical desktop or server dramatically.
 It possesses special features which make OS-level virtualization easy and